firebase/quickstart-unity/analytics/testapp/readme.md

       into the folder.
       - NOTE: `GoogleService-Info.plist` can be placed anywhere under the `Assets` folder.
-  - Optional: Update the Project Bundle Identifier
+  - Optional: Update the Project Bundle Identifier.
     - If you did not use `com.google.firebase.unity.analytics.testapp` as the Apple bundle ID when creating your app in the Firebase Console, you will need to update the sample's Bundle Identifier.